 Marketplace, a classified ads website run by the Student Government at the University of Chicago.
 Has postings offering apartments, cars, furniture, and other items and services.

 Internet apartment search engines such as: www.apartments.com, www.craigslist.com, etc. Remember to pay more attention to street address than stated neighborhood on these sites; neighborhood names are often used loosely.
 Be sure to get a street address to get the best idea of an apartment’s location in relation to CTS.

-And finally, Moodle: Be sure to use the “Housing” forum on the Orientation Moodle site to discuss housing options and finds with other incoming students.
+And finally, Moodle: Be sure to use the “News” forum on the Orientation Moodle site to discuss housing options and finds with other incoming students.
 Word of mouth still works.

 Guest Housing Options: Bed & Breakfasts